 Entity Delaware River City Corporation

 Status Final Design

 Туре Trail/Sidepath

-Length Approximately
+Length Approximately 1.7

 Rank High Priority

-The State Road portion of the Baxter Trail, which will be a sidepath on the east side of State Road.
+The State Road portion of the Baxter Trail alignment, which will be a sidepath on the east side of State Road.

-46. Penn Treaty Richmond Connector Trail
+Priority 4: Penn Treaty Richmond Connector Trail Map Key 46

 The Penn Treaty Port Richmond Connector Trail is located between the existing Sugarhouse Casino Trail to the south and Richmond Street near Delaware Avenue to the north.
 This area is undeveloped along the waterfront and a mix of privately owned, PECO, and Philadelphia Parks & Recreation land.
-Portions of this project, mainly those south of Penn Treaty Park, are in conceptual design by the Delaware River Waterfront Corporation (DRWC) and DRWC is seeking funding for addition work in Penn Treaty Park in coordination with Philadelphia Parks & Recreation.
-The project scores in the mid-range in project status because it is in the conceptual design stage.
+Portions of this project, mainly those south of Penn Treaty Park, are in conceptual design by the Delaware River Waterfront Corporation (DRWC) and DRWC is seeking funding for additional work in Penn Treaty Park in coordination with Philadelphia Parks & Recreation.
+The project scored in the mid-range in project status because it is in the conceptual design stage.

-The project scores in the mid-range in demand as it is close to several schools and park and recreation centers.
+The project scored in the mid-range in demand as it is close to several schools and park and recreation centers.
 It is in an area of high pedestrian commuting and will fill a gap in the Walkable Access to Public Open Space map.